bdmax1040/WeatherControl/README.md

 # Weather Control

-This is a datapack which allows ANY player to have control over the weather, regardless of if they have op permissions.
+This is a datapack which allows ANY player to have control over the weather, regardless of if they have op permissions, by using the `/trigger` command.